confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Data generation and topic names

-There are also Docker containers with data generators that populate the topic `topic1` in each datacenter.
+There are also Docker containers with data generators that produce data to the same topic name `topic1` in each datacenter.
 Confluent Replicator 5.1 prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1`, by using provenance information in the message headers.

 # Pre-requisites